AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ----------------------

 You can configure GNATcheck rules using an LKQL file, provided through the ``--rule-file`` command-line option.

-Please note that you can only provide one LKQL rule file for a GNATcheck run.
+By default, GNATcheck will look for a ``rules.lkql`` file in the current working directory or besides the specified project file if any.
+If there is one and no other rule configuration has been provided (through an LKQL rule file, or through the rule options), GNATcheck will load it as the LKQL rule options file, as if it was provided through the ``--rule-file`` option.

 This file must be a valid LKQL file that exports at least a ``rules`` top-level symbol.
 This symbol must refer to an object value containing rules